pythonwithalex/mynotes/SQL/sql_notes.md

 + ENUM gives you specific options, e.g. "sex ENUM('M','F')"

-primary key: unique to a row, can't be null primary keys are for referencing one table from another
+primary key: refers uniquely to a row, can't be null primary keys are for referencing one table from another